Skip to Content

-Naturalization & Citizenship Lawyers In Oakland
+Naturalization & Citizenship Lawyers in Oakland

-Providing Effective & Personalized Legal Services
+Providing Effective & Personalized Legal Guidance

 The final step in the process of immigrating to the United States is to become a U.S. citizen.

-Eligibility For Citizenship Through Naturalization
+Eligibility for U.S. Citizenship Through Naturalization

 In order to apply for U.S. citizenship, you will need to have lived in the U.S. with a valid Green Card for at least five years (with some exceptions for asylees, for people married to U.S. citizens, and for people who have spent time outside of the United States).
 You must also complete the eight basic requirements listed below.